istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 There are several ways to perform this task, but here you will find how to define multiple Operators and deploy the generated resources.

 {{< quote >}}
-Yes! `Istio 1.8.0` introduced the possibility to have fine-grained control over the objects that `IstioOperator` deploys.
+Yes! `Istio 1.8.0` introduced the possibility to have fine-grained control over the objects that Operator deploys.
 This gives you the opportunity to patch them as you wish.
-Exactly what you need to deploy on demand `Egress Gateways`.
+Exactly what you need to deploy on demand egress gateways.
 {{< /quote >}}

-In the following section you will  deploy an `Egress Gateway` to connect to an external service: `httpbin` ([https://httpbin.org/](https://httpbin.org/))
+In the following section you will  deploy an egress gateway to connect to an external service: `httpbin` ([https://httpbin.org/](https://httpbin.org/))

 At the end, you will have: